Fire Alarm Installation Cost

 Depending on the location of the alarms and the consumer unit, the smoke alarm wire may be run above the ceiling, or it may have to be boxed in.

 Next, the wire from the consumer unit is connected to the smoke alarm.
-If your alarms will be linked, then a second wire is connected at the same time, which will go to the next alarm in the chain.
+If your alarms are linked, then a second wire is connected at the same time, which will go to the next alarm in the chain.

-The smoke alarm is fixed to the ceiling with screws and the connections checked.
+The smoke alarm is fixed to the ceiling with screws, and the connections are checked.
 Finally, the cover is put back on.

 Can I Install a Fire Alarm Myself?

 It all depends on the type of fire alarm you have chosen to go for.
-If you are just installing battery-powered smoke alarms, then it is a quick and simple job.
-You just need to screw the alarms into place.
+It is a quick and simple job if you are just installing battery-powered smoke alarms.
+You need to screw the alarms into place.

 Fire alarm installation

-If you are installing a new, mains powered fire alarm, then you should leave it to a professional.
-This type of installation involves working with your mains electrical system and can be dangerous if not completed correctly.
+If you are installing a new, mains-powered fire alarm, then you should leave it to a professional.
+This installation involves working with your mains electrical system, and can be dangerous if not completed correctly.

 Choosing a Fire Alarm

-When choosing the type of fire alarm you want, you need to think about how it will be powered, and which features you want it to have.
-To have a comprehensive alarm system, you may need more than one type of alarm.
+When choosing the type of fire alarm you want, you need to think about how it will be powered and which features you want it to have.
+You may need more than one type of alarm to have a comprehensive alarm system.

 Power Source